MugeniAI05/MugeniAI05.github.io/_posts/2025-07-10-fraud-detection-using-bigquery-ml.md

 layout: post
 title: Fraud Detection Using BigQuery ML
 image: "/posts/big-query.png"
-tags: [BigQuery, Machine Learning, Google Cloud, SQL]
+tags: [BigQuery, SQL, Machine Learning, Google Cloud]
 ---

 In this project, we used **BigQuery ML** to build and evaluate fraud detection models for financial transaction data, including both **unsupervised** (K-Means) and **supervised** models (Logistic Regression and Boosted Tree).
 The goal was to detect fraudulent activity more effectively by applying feature engineering and model evaluation strategies directly within Google BigQuery.